Statistical inference on representational geometries: Results

 Results were largely similar to those of the neural-network-based simulations (Fig. \ref{fig:fmri} f \& g).
-For the relative uncertainty, which measures the accuracy of our bootstrap variance estimates, we see a convergence towards the expected ratio (dashed line), which is no longer 1, because we sample stimuli without replacement in our simulations.
-The variance of our evaluations will thus be smaller than expected for sampling from the infinite population by a factor of approximately $1 - \frac{n}{N}$ and the expected relative uncertainty becomes the inverse of the square root of this value, which we indicate with a dashed line in the figure.
-For the model-discriminability SNR, we find the same power-law increase with the number of conditions and the number of runs used as data, while there is an additional jump, when we sample the stimuli exhaustively, which entirely eliminates this noise source.
-Also, we see that increasing the noise magnitude drastically reduces the SNR.
+For the relative uncertainty, which measures the accuracy of our bootstrap variance estimates, we see a convergence towards the expected ratio (dashed line at 1), validating the bootstrap procedure for real fMRI data.
+For the model-performance discriminability (SNR), we find the same power-law increase with the number of conditions and the number of runs used as data.
+These results suggest that the regions are discriminable on the basis of their RDMs estimated from fMRI given five subjects' data when a sufficient number of stimuli ($\geq 30$) and runs ($\geq 16$) is used.